espocrm/documentation/docs/development/di.md

 ## Injectable Factory

-*injectableFactory* creates an object by a given class name resolving a dependency.
+Injectable Factory creates objects by a given class names resolving dependencies.
 It is available as a service in *container*.
 That means that *injectableFactory* can be required as a dependency.

+Requiring *injectableFactory* as a dependency:

 ```php
 <?php